playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <iframe data-frame-title="React useImperativeHandle Fn Use - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-use-imperative-handle-fn-use-67?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-It will output `Hello, world` just as we would expect it to!
+It will output `Hello, world`, just as we would expect it to!

 ### `useImperativeHandle` Dependency Array {#useimperativehandle-dep-array}

-Let's stop and think about how `useImperativeHandle` works under-the-hood for a moment.
+Let's stop and think about how `useImperativeHandle` works under the hood for a moment.

 We know that `useRef` creates an object with the shape of: